Grant-Nelson/ThreeDart/lib/src/Shapes/README.md

 # Shapes

-Shapes describe the geometry of an entity being rendered.
+Shapes describes the geometry of an entity being rendered.

 The shape is defined as a set of vertices and renderable elements.
 The vertices are the location and additional rendering information such as